 A whirlwind tour of lake constance

 After a short train ride from Zurich airport I arrived in the town of Constance, locals know it as Konstanz.
-Outlined by the often mist-veiled Alps, the German town has a distinct buzz, partly due to its university.
+Outlined by the often mist-veiled Alps, this German town has a distinct buzz, partly due to its university.
 It’s the ideal base for visitors with regular ferry services operating to Switzerland, Austria and nearby islands.

 Then it was onwards and upwards – literally 3500 feet – by means of Austria’s second oldest cable car to the summit of the Pfänder, where on a clear day you can see 240 peaks of the Alps, so they say.
 At the top, besides some shops and restaurants there is a rather lovely wildlife park – the owners take pains to emphasise that this is not a zoo - with dwarf goats, red deer, Alpine ibexes and marmots.
 Kids can have fun in the large playground with slides, basket swings and jungle gyms.
 Access to the wildlife park is free.